 Heat vs. Knicks Injury Report Today - May 12

-See the injury report for the Miami Heat (44-38), which currently has five players listed, as the Heat prepare for their NBA playoffs second round game 6 with the New York Knicks (47-35) at FTX Arena on Friday, May 12 at 7:30 PM ET.
+The Miami Heat (44-38) have five players on the injury report in their NBA playoffs second round game 6 against the New York Knicks (47-35) at FTX Arena on Friday, May 12 at 7:30 PM ET.

 Watch Heat vs. Knicks with Fubo!

-The Knicks will seek another victory over the Heat following a 112-103 win on Wednesday.
-Jalen Brunson led the Knicks to the victory with a team-high 38 points.
-Jimmy Butler notched 19 points in the Heat's loss.
+The Knicks will try for another victory over the Heat after a 112-103 win in their matchup on Wednesday.
+Jalen Brunson paced the Knicks in the win with 38 points, while Jimmy Butler had 19 in the losing effort for the Heat.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.